If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Once you've identified the indicators of safety and of danger/harm, scale the case – 1 indicates immediate safety or protection is required and 10 indicates no safety issues or enough safety to close.

-Where the consult is about a young person who has offended, there's additional scale for their offending behaviour and their progress towards pro-social behaviours and taking responsibility for their actions.
+Where the consult is about a rangatahi with offending behaviour, there's an additional scale for their offending behaviour and their progress towards pro-social behaviours and taking responsibility for their actions.

 Using scaling questions